-Choosing a great Father's Day gift doesn't have to be a chore.
-With a bit of planning, you will find just the right thing for the man you want to honor on Father's Day.
+Choosing a great Father's Day gift for a senior doesn't have to be a chore.
+With a bit of planning, you'll find just the right thing for the man you want to honor on Father's Day.
 Whether you are looking for a gift for an active senior or someone who could use things to make life easier, there are lots of options.

 Gift Suggestions for Senior Dads